-I. COPERS
+I. COPERS.

 City employees participate in the City of Phoenix Employees' Retirement System (COPERS), the terms of which are established in the City Charter.1 Charter ch.
 XXIV, art.
 II.
-COPERS members become eligible upon retirement to receive a fixed pension benefit for life.
+COPERS provides eligible retirees with a fixed pension benefit for life.
 Id. § 19.
-The benefit is based on a Member's length of service (time) and pre-retirement earnings (pay), multiplied by a benefit rate set by the Plan:
+The benefit is based on a Member's service (time) and pre-retirement earnings (pay), multiplied by a benefit rate set in the Plan:

-1 References to COPERS or the Charter refer to the 2012 version of COPERS (excerpted at CAPP028-72).
+1 References to COPERS or the Charter refer to the 2014 version (excerpted at CAPP030-67).